When Will African Safaris For International Visitors Resume?

 (The information above is correct to the best of my knowledge based on a variety of sources but given the rapidly evolving nature of the COVID-19 outbreak I can't guarantee its accuracy and can accept no liability for any errors or omissions. *Timatic is a global database containing documentation requirements for passengers traveling internationally via air.)

-2 - Number Of Confirmed Covid-19 (Coronavirus) Cases
+2 - Daily New Confirmed Covid-19 (Coronavirus) Cases

 The graph above updates daily and tracks the number of new confirmed Covid-19 cases in all the major African safari countries.